Himesh-Codes/Portforlio-Ng/README.md

 - We can register all the components specific to the new module, in the module declarations.
     # Make components available in root module
     - The components can be include in the exports of the module to make it available in other modules.

+# Angular Routing
+- We can create routing module through CLI, or through commands in CLI : ng new routing-app --routing --defaults
+- If routing is already opted when created app through CLI, in app.module.ts we will have declarations of 'AppRoutingModule' / any routing module we have defined.
+- In the created routing module we have to import the RouterModule with routes and export the RouterModule so that it can be used widely in application.
+- We can define the routes, { path: 'first-component', component: FirstComponent } in this format as array.
+- The 'title' attribute shows the page title.
+- In html of nav 'routerLink' attribute can be used to pass the ref link, 'routerLinkActive' make it active on not.
+- The angular tag <router-outlet></router-outlet> will loads the components inside it according to routes.
+    # Wildcard
+    - Angular have wildcard routing '{ path: '**', component: <component-name> }' to show custom 404 page etc...
+    - All the invalid routes will loads this page